Anne Margolis, CNM, LM, MSN, BSN, RN

-It was challenging but so doable, and I did it!
-It not only healed my birth trauma, it restored my confidence; it also convinced me that midwifery care works, and that I could now truly help women as a midwife.
+It was challenging but so doable, I was encouraged to find my own strength, and I did it!
+It not only helped to heal my birth trauma, it restored my confidence; it also convinced me that midwifery care works, and that I could now truly help women as a midwife.
 If I could do it, so could other women when supported in this way.

 As a midwifery student and then midwife, I worked at a free-standing birthing center, several inner city and community hospitals, and clinics.